Multi-Country South Asia Global Fund HIV Programme

 In Bangladesh,Hijra/transgender people have been recognized as ‘Third gender’ by the government, influenced by rigorous and continued advocacy and consultation by concerned stakeholders including sub-recipient Bandhu Social Welfare Society and the National Human Rights Commission (NHRC), and informed by evidence developed by the Programme.
 In Nepal, work with the NHRC and national stakeholders by sub-recipient Blue Diamond Society helped provide the community with evidence and political advocacy for the country to recognize a ‘Third gender’ categoryand to introduce "others" in the citizenship and immigration card in 2013.
 Further, sexual orientation and gender identity issues were included in school level curricula and the National Human Rights Commission institutionalised a position of Human Rights Officer dealing with MSM/transgender complaints.

-Service provision in Afghanistan and Pakistan has reached over 40,000 MSM and transgender people and almost 10,000 were tested for HIV and knew their results in 2014.
-The service delivery programme is the only such one in Afghanistan providing HIV testing and STI diagnosis and treatment services for MSM and transgender people.
-Also in Afghanistan, MSM and transgender people were included in the national IBBS and National HIV Strategy for the first timefollowing advocacy facilitated through the Programme.
+Service provision in Afghanistan and Pakistan has reached over 40,000 people and almost 10,000 were tested for HIV and knew their results in 2014.
+The service delivery programme is the only such one in Afghanistan providing HIV testing and STI diagnosis and treatment services for men with high risk behaviour.

 Six national Monitoring and Evaluation System Strengthening workshops were convened to review the inclusion of MSM and transgender people in national reporting.
 As a result, national AIDS programmes are conducting Integrated Biological and Behavioural Surveillance Survey (IBBS)/size estimation exercises in three countries with support from Joint UN Teams on AIDS, which for the first time include MSM and transgender people as key populations.